hrmn-preet/Yelp-Reviews-Sentiment-Analysis-using-Large-Language-Models/README.md

 ## LLM Project
-Perform multi-class classification on Yelp reviews to predict star ratings (1-5 stars) using Large Language Model concept.
+The objective of this project is to perform multi-class classification on Yelp reviews to predict star ratings (1-5 stars) using Large Language Model concept.
+This project contains evaluation of difference of accurate predictions of **Classic Machine Learning (Logistic Regression/Random Forest/ Naive Bayes)** Versus **Large Langugage model Transfer Learning** concepts.

 **Goals:**